jlord/commonscale/README.md

 *A blog and/or soapbox created by me, [@jllord](http://twitter.com/jllord), to break down elements of the urban environment into little bitty bits.*

+Posts are here as separate files and my image files are here too, have at it!

 ## MANIFESTO